Topological Quantum Computing Documentation

 Contents:

-- Page 1: Paradigm shift from matrices to topology
+- Section 1: Paradigm shift from matrices to topology

-- Page 2: Anyons - particles with memory (Ising, Fibonacci)
+- Section 3: Anyons - particles with memory (Ising, Fibonacci)

-- Page 3: Braiding operations as quantum gates (geometry, not matrices)
+- Section 4: Braiding operations as quantum gates (geometry, not matrices)

-- Page 5: Advanced topics and production readiness
+- Section 5: Advanced topics and production readiness

 Key Takeaway: Topological QC stores information in how particles are braided in spacetime, not in quantum amplitudes.
 This provides exponential error suppression.